2023Hermit Island Calendar

 Loving the Phippsburg peninsula is easy.
-Exploring Hermit Island, Popham Beach and the many beautiful trails, seaside walks and estuaries can be magical.
+Exploring Hermit Island and the many beautiful trails, seaside walks and estuaries can be magical.
 Glorious nature, to be experienced, everyday.

 These images were captured as part of my Wilderland Project.
 Since 2014, walking most days in the Kennebec River Watershed, documenting sea water rise.
 Beauty abounds, and sadly the tides are higher than ever.

 Popham Beach is magical year round.

 I love the wild wonderful winter months.
 So otherworldly with the sweeping shore, crashing ocean, big tides and that luscious sky.
 Always a wonder.